preeti-newcode/snake-water-gun-game/README.md

-# snake-water-gun-game
+# Snake-Water-Gun-game

 🎮A simple and entertaining Python-based command-line game inspired by the classic Snake, Water, Gun logic — similar to Rock, Paper, Scissors.
 In this single-player version, you play against the computer, which makes a random choice every round.

-⚙️ Game Features
+# ⚙️ Game Features

 🧠 Single-player mode – You compete against the computer.